 Tyres are a generally underestimated part of a car’s anatomy.
 They’re an often neglected aspect of vehicle maintenance, and replaced only when strictly necessary.
 However, given that every accelerative, braking and directional force applied is passing through the small area of rubber in contact with the road, it’s essential to make sure they are in good condition and that you buy wisely.

-Changing tyres shouldn’t just be a consideration when the tread depth is approaching the legal minimum of 1.6mm (across three quarters of the tread) – if your tyres have any lumps or bulges this suggests its structure is failing and is not fit for purpose in the eyes of the law.
+Changing tyres shouldn’t just be a consideration when the tread depth is approaching the legal minimum of 1.6mm (across three quarters of the tread) – if a tyre has any lumps or bulges this suggests its structure is failing and not fit for purpose in the eyes of the law.
 Similarly, if any of the tyre’s internal metal cords are exposed, it’s time to change them immediately.

 But which new tyres should you be buying?
 Your car’s handbook will be able to guide you as to the correct size, but there are a number of things to consider.

 In the UK, vehicles are fitted with summer tyres as standard.
 These offer their highest grip levels in warm, dry conditions, but are also designed to operate safely in the wet.
 For most drivers they will be the default choice, given their all-round performance.

 However, if you’re changing tyres during the winter, you may wish to consider specialised winter tyres.
 These are constructed from a different rubber compound that stays supple at lower temperatures.
 Below 7°C, winter tyres will generally out-perform summer tyres in terms of outright grip.